kirenz/codelabs/markdown/tf-install/tf-install.md

 Important note on **Apple Metal (ARM64)**:

-- This tutorial should work fine for Apple Metal.
+- This tutorial works fine for Apple Metal.
 However, if you want to accelerate machine learning on Apple ARM machines, you need to follow [these instructions](https://developer.apple.com/metal/tensorflow-plugin/) from Apple.
 Start the instructions at "arm64: Apple Silicon".
-If you choose this option, you can skip the following 2 steps and jump right to "Install additional modules".
+If you choose this option, you can skip the following steps and jump right to step 5: "Install additional modules".

 <!-- ------------------------ -->